QI-CSHL/QuantLabs2025/_sources/Lab07_Image_Time_Series_Analysis.md

 ```

 1. Use (in Mastodon, **not** Fiji): `Plugins > Tracking > Detection…`
-    and detect cells in some part of the volume (the ROI-box to select a
+    and detect cells in some part of the volume (use the ROI-box to select a
-    part can also be using from within BDV).
+    part of the volume in the BDV).

+2. Choose a `Detector` (there might be a familiar name in there!) and play around with the `Estimated diameter` of the objects and the `Quality threshold` to automatically detect your cells.
+Hit `Preview` to visualize the result.

-2. Then use: `Plugins > Tracking > Linking…` and link those detections
+3. Then use: `Plugins > Tracking > Linking…` and link those detections
     to each other.
 This will not lead to perfect results.
 Don’t worry
     about that!

 3. Play with options, check if you can improve results somehow.
+Check with your labmates what they have tried, what worked for them!

 ### Tracking in ilastik